 A 27-Year-Old Teenager

-Remember how I mentioned last week that growing up with next to nothing made Sidney very wise with his money?
-Well, with the $3,000 he earned for making Blackboard Jungle, Sidney moved his young family to a modest apartment in a better part of New York City, and invested the rest of his earnings in opening a few restaurants.
+Growing up with next to nothing made Sidney exceptionally careful with his money.
+So, with the $3,000 he earned for Blackboard Jungle, Sidney moved his young family to a modest apartment in a better part of New York City.
+He then invested the rest of his earnings in the opening of a few restaurants.

 Still No Contract

-Despite his amazing performance in Blackboard Jungle, MGM did not offer Sidney a studio contract after the completion of filming.
-They signed Vic Morrow, who plays Artie West in the film (and is the father of actress Jennifer Jason Leigh!), but MGM opted not to sign Poitier.
+Despite his amazing performance in Blackboard Jungle, MGM didn’t offer Sidney a studio contract after the completion of filming.
+They signed Vic Morrow, who played Artie West in the film (and is the father of actress Jennifer Jason Leigh), but MGM opted not to sign Sidney.

-But… then Blackboard Jungle was released, and it was a runaway hit!
-Suddenly, not being bound to MGM was an asset for Sidney: as a freelance actor with a hugely successful film under his belt, Sidney found himself in high demand, and able to choose which roles he wished to pursue, and what filmmakers he wanted to work with.
-Sidney shared that he was ultimately grateful he never signed with MGM.
-If he’d been offered a contract,
+Suddenly, not being bound to MGM was an asset for Sidney: as a freelance actor with a hugely successful film under his belt, Sidney Poitier found himself in high demand.
+Now, Sidney could choose which roles he wished to pursue, and what filmmakers he wanted to work with.
+This enviable situation now made Sidney grateful that MGM had never offered him a contract, for if the studio had:

 “the temptation would have been to accept.
 That’s guaranteed salary, you know?”

 Brooks turned to Glenn Ford for advice on the proper song to choose.
-Glenn in turn told Brooks that he knew the perfect person to help them find the song for Blackboard Jungle: Glenn’s nine-year-old son, Peter!
+Glenn in turn told Brooks that he knew the perfect person to help them find that song: Glenn’s nine-year-old son and music aficionado, Peter.